-54. Bicycles should be left in bicycle racks; note that the racks under the Bursary are reserved for SCR and members of staff only.
+- 55. Bicycles should be left in bicycle racks; note that the racks under the Bursary are reserved for SCR and members of staff only.
 Bicycles may not be ridden in College, and must not be left in the traffic entrance, under the Lodge archway, in rooms, common areas or within College buildings.
-Offending bicycles are liable to be removed without warning.

-- 55. You are required to register your bicycle at the Lodge.
-From time to time the College will conduct a bicycle cull and unregistered bicycles will be removed. - 56.
+Offending bicycles are liable to be removed without warning. - 56.
+You are required to register your bicycle at the Lodge.
+From time to time the College will conduct a bicycle cull and unregistered bicycles will be removed. - 57.
 Motorcycles and cars may not be brought in to college on any occasion.
-There is no car parking space available for undergraduates or graduates within the College or surrounding external accommodation locations. - 57.
+There is no car parking space available for undergraduates or graduates within the College or surrounding external accommodation locations. - 58.
 The City Authorities permit luggage to be loaded and unloaded at the gates; a notice obtainable from the Lodge should be displayed in vehicles while loading or unloading.

-Publicity and Campaigning
+Publicity and Campaigning and Social Media

-- 58. Posters may be displayed in college as long as they comply with the law (but only on designated noticeboards). - 59.
+- 59. Posters may be displayed in College as long as they comply with the law (but only on designated noticeboards). - 60.
 The pigeonholes may only be used for announcements of events, not for distribution of campaigning material.
-The exception is at local or national elections, when each candidate or political party may 'pidge' one leaflet to each student; this must be carried out by a Somervillian, and at a time convenient to the Lodge. - 60.
-Political canvassers are not permitted to operate in college; they must not knock on doors or approach college members on the premises. - 61.
+The exception is at local or national elections, when each candidate or political party may 'pidge' one leaflet to each student; this must be carried out by a Somervillian, and at a time convenient to the Lodge. - 61.
+Political canvassers are not permitted to operate in College; they must not knock on doors or approach College members on the premises. - 62.
 Hustings meetings will be organized for the airing of views.
-For details, and guidelines on posting and 'pidging' please contact the JCR President. - 62.
+For details, and guidelines on posting and 'pidging' please contact your common room President. - 63.
 Posters should only be put on designated notice boards, not on doors, walls or buildings.
-You should not remove or cover any college information on general notice boards, especially health and safety information. - 63.
-You must not invite or allow any commercial activity (such as filming, selling goods or insurance, or commercial performers) to take place in College without the Dean's approval.
-If you are troubled by such activity, report it to the Lodge.
+You should not remove or cover any College information on general notice boards, especially health and safety information.

+- 64. You must not invite or allow any commercial activity (such as filming, selling goods or insurance, or commercial performers) to take place in College without the Dean's approval.
+If you are troubled by such activity, report it to the Lodge. - 65.
+Students are advised to use social media responsibly and should be aware that it is possible for their digital footprint to seriously compromise their reputation.
+Online bullying and harassment will be taken extremely seriously.